christopherseaman/datasci_217/07/index.md

 - **Real-Time Visualization**
   - Tracked global COVID-19 cases, recoveries, and deaths.
-  - *When the world pressed pause, this dashboard played on.*

 - **Effective Use of Maps and Time Series**
   - Interactive and continuously updated.
-  - *Bringing pandemic data to the masses faster than toilet paper flew off shelves!*

 - **Global Impact**
   - Became a crucial resource for researchers, policymakers, and the public.
-  - *Proof that in data we trust—even more than in memes during quarantine!*

 ---